Anjalee Deshpande Hutchinson

 She looks forward to working in the liberal arts environment, with students of different majors.

-"The mix of personalities is really important for group work and finding creative problem solving techniques as a group," she said.
+"The mix of personalities is really important for group work and finding creative problem solving techniques as a group," she says.
 "The more diverse student body we can make up in those classes, the more exciting the results will be."

 Posted Sept.
 22, 2008